-assigned to the local system on the LAN side of the network.
-Setting
+local system on the LAN side of the network unless a connection has

 the Internet; checking the value of this property on a system that